Open-NET-Libraries/Open.Disposable/README.md

 ## Core principles

 * For most use cases, disposal should only occur once and be final.
-* Implementing `IDisposable` in combination with `IAsyncDisposable` is not typical but can be facilitated.
+* Implementing `IDisposable` in combination with `IAsyncDisposable` is not typical and should be avoided.
+The consumer should understand the difference.
 * `.Dispose()` and `.DisposeAsync()` should be thread-safe and calling either multiple times should not block or throw.
 (Typically done through an interlock method.)

 ### Avoid anti-patterns